August 2001 (Part 1)

 I believe kickboxing, which may be suitable to some other people, is unsuitable for a prodigy like you.
 It is merely physical and too aggressive.
 The nature of its training is detrimental to your body, emotion and spirit.
 For example, you sustain injuries routinely left unattended to, you fight in frenzy, and you aim to defeat your opponent brutally.
 You should practise a martial art like genuine Shaolin Kungfu or Taijiquan, which is actually a complete programme for personal development.

 A samurai was a warrior-servant to his lord.
-The samurai would do anything his lord dictate.
+The samurai would do anything his lord dictated.
 If his lord asked him to kill his own mother, he would do so without question, and would be proud of it.
 The samurai had no feelings or thoughts of his own.
 A ninja was worse; he was a cold- blooded assassin.
 A samurai killed for loyalty; a ninja killed for money.
 The samurai philosophy was suitable for a stoic society adoring military might, but not suitable for an intellectual society valuing personal freedom.

 It is a big mistake to equate samurai philosophy with Zen philosophy.
 In fact they are diagonally opposite in many ways.
 Samurai philosophy emphasizes obedience, ruthlessness, seriousness and disregard for life, whereas Zen philosophy emphasizes freedom, consideration, joyfulness and reverence for life.